blindnet-io/openness-framework/Decisions/README.md

 ### Guiding Principles

 1. Some decisions need to be made quickly.
 [Do not get attached to those](./shifting-priorities.md).
-2. Unrecorded decisions aren't _real_ decisions.
-[Record](#recording-decisions) all important decisions to ensure everyone can understand, assimilate and challenge them.
+2. Unrecorded decisions aren't _important_ decisions.
+[Record](#recording-decisions) all _important_ decisions to ensure everyone can understand, assimilate and challenge them.
+   - **_corollary_**: all decisions aren't _important_ decisions.
+You don't need to record decisions with no significant effects or minimal long-term impact.
 3. No decision is fixed in stone.
 Decisions can't last without being openly, thoroughly, and repeatedly challenged.
 Decisions Records have to be updated accordingly.

 ## Recording Decisions